Gorenstein defect categories of triangular matrix algebras: preliminary

-For an algebra $A$, we define the \emph{singularity category} of $A$ to be the quotient category $D_{sg}^b(A):=D^b(A)/K^b(\proj A)$ \cite{Ha1,Or1}. \begin{theorem}\cite{Ha1} Let $A$ be a Gorenstein algebra.
-Then $\Gproj (A)$ is a Frobenius category with the projective modules as the projective-injective objects. $\underline{\Gproj}(A)$ is triangulated equivalent to the singularity category $D_{sg}(A)$ of $A$. \end{theorem}
+\begin{theorem}[Buchweitz's Theorem, see also \cite{KV} for a more general version] Let $A$ be an Artin algebra.
+Then $\Gproj (A)$ is a Frobenius category with the projective modules as the projective-injective objects, and there is an exact embedding $\Phi:\underline{\Gp}A\rightarrow D_{sg}(A)$ given by $\Phi(M)=M$, where the second $M$ is the corresponding stalk complex at degree $0$, and $\Phi$ is an equivalence if and only if $A$ is Gorenstein. \end{theorem}